-A.) Line: This LED indicates whether the supply voltage to the Metering Unit falls within the specified limit of +10%, -15% of nominal.
-Significant changes from these values will cause this LED to turn off, thus triggering the relay.
+A. Line: This LED indicates whether the supply voltage to the Metering Unit falls within the specified limit of +10%, -15% of nominal.
+Significant changes from these values will cause this LED to turn off and trip the relay.

-- B.) Hall P.S.(only used on Module "A"): This LED indicates whether the Hall plate supply voltage is within the specified operating limit.
-A failed Hall plate power supply or a line voltage out of spec (as mentioned above) will extinguish this LED and trip the relay. - C.) Channel LEDs: Each channel LED indicates the status of the corresponding channel to aid quick troubleshooting.
+- B. Hall P.S.: This LED indicates whether the Hall plate supply voltage supply voltages fall with the specified operating limits.
+A failed Hall plate power supply or a line voltage out of specification will extinguish this LED and trip the relay. - C. Channel LEDs: Each channel LED indicates the status of the corresponding channel to aid quick troubleshooting.
 An extinguished channel LED can be caused by the following: - a.
-A blown channel fuse: - b. a bad connection between the cable and the Metering Unit or cable and Measuring Head; - c. a bad Hall device in the Measuring Head; - d. an open /or shorted coil in the Measuring Head; - e. a primary current that exceeds the dynamic measuring range of the Metering Unit; - f. the primary current is too low to activate all channels properly; - g. a strong external magnetic field causing a channel reversal.
+A blown channel fuse; - b.
+A bad connection between the cable and the Metering Unit or cable and Measuring Head; - c.
+A bad Hall device in the head; - d.
+An open /or shorted coil in the head; - e.
+A primary current that exceeds the dynamic measuring range of the Metering Unit; - f.
+The primary current is too low to activate all channels properly; - g.
+A strong external magnetic field causing a channel reversal.